-We recommend that Ginnie Mae's Chief Financial Officer, in consultation with its Chief Risk Officer.
+We recommend that Ginnie Mae's Chief Financial Officer, in consultation with its Chief Risk Officer, buyout time models, and cure rate assumptions.
+Ginnie Mae should provide an analysis if it believes that adding an HPA variable would not be appropriate to support its position.